 2020: Kathrin Jansen leads development of Pfizer vaccine

-Kathrin Jansen, Pfizer's senior vice president and head of vaccine research, had a sense back in January 2020 of just how back the COVID-19 outbreak could become.
+Kathrin Jansen, Pfizer’s senior vice president and head of vaccine research, had a sense back in January 2020 of just how bad the COVID-19 outbreak could become.
 She was right, and found herself leading the charge of more than 700 researchers to develop a vaccine.
 Pfizer and Moderna both launched clinical trials of their respective vaccines on July 27; Pfizer was approved for emergency authorization Dec.
-11; Moderna followed close behind on Dec.
+11; and Moderna followed close behind on Dec.
 18.

 2021: Kamala Harris sworn in as first woman VP